Signs of Seawall Distress

 - Visible rust-colored cracks or stains in the wall (a sign of water leaking through cracks in the wall and rusting the rebar inside).

-SW-RP1 Seawall Repair
+SW-RP1 for Lakefront Seawall Repair

 High-strength SW-RP1 repair material can be injected through pipes directly into voids and loose soil around your distressed seawall.
 Seawall Repair Network contractors use material that reacts with moisture in the ground and expands to fill voids while also permeating the soil to form a solid, strong, watertight mass.